Non-local emergent hydrodynamics in a long-range quantum spin system: Corrections to scaling

 for the case of $\alpha\leq1.5$.
 The exponent of this exponential decay is hence expected to scale with the system size as $\sim (1/L)^{2\alpha-1}$.
 This prediction is in agreement with our spin-2PI numerical results.
 Moreover, this result can be used to extract the diffusion coefficient $D_\alpha=\lambda c_\alpha$ from finite size data.

-\subsection{Corrections to scaling}
+\section{Corrections to scaling}

-For finite times, the two terms in Eq.~\ref{eq:rates} compete, leading to corrections to the leading-order scaling ansatz, Eq.~ \ref{eq:scaling_form}.
-As we show below, these corrections survive until algebraically long times for $\alpha>1.5$, and they add a logarithmic correction to the scaling ansatz at the threshold value $\alpha=1.5$, explaining all major deviations from scaling \eqref{eq:scaling_form} we observe in our numerical data.
+For finite times, the two terms in Eq.~\ref{eq:rates} compete, leading to corrections to the leading-order scaling ansatz shown in the main text.
+As we show below, these corrections survive until algebraically long times for $\alpha>1.5$, and they add a logarithmic correction to the scaling ansatz at the threshold value $\alpha=1.5$, explaining all major deviations from leading-order scaling we observe in our numerical data.

 \textbf{Diffusive regime, $\alpha>1.5$.--} Taking into account both terms in Eq.~\ref{eq:rates}, then rescaling as $k\rightarrow k\sqrt{D_\alpha t}$ and $j\rightarrow y=j/\sqrt{D_\alpha t}$ where $D_\alpha = \lambda/(2\alpha-3)$, and finally expanding the remaining time dependent term for $t\rightarrow\infty$, we arrive at